 This Sub-Fund applies a controversy screening process for all its investments.
 This process aims to exclude from the investment universe companies that have committed significant controversies against the environment, human rights and international labour laws.
-The screening process bases its controversy identification on the OECD Business Guidelines and UN Global compact principles and is commonly called Norms-based screening, integrating a strict flagging system monitored and measured through Carmignac's proprietary ESG system START.
+The screening process bases the indentification of controversies on the OECD Business Guidelines and UN Global compact principles and is commonly called norms-based screening, integrating a restrictive screening monitored and measured through Carmignac's proprietary ESG system START.
 A company controversy scoring and research is applied using data extracted from ISS ESG as the research data base.